kristelfung/bullet-journal/_posts/2020-03-21-being-sick-in-college-sucks.md

 ![nyu health center image](/images/uploads/hospital.svg "NYU Health Center")

 The beautiful sexy amazing NYU bus dropped me off in front of the health center, and I entered.
-After being led around the health center like a clueless Sims character, I was promptly offered service.
+After being led around like a clueless Sims character, I was promptly offered service.
 It seemed serious because I was forced to stay for 1.5 hours until my temperature went down.
 I was also forced to drink water until I felt pregnant because apparently I was rather dehydrated, and finally offered penicillin.

 Fast forward 3 days later I was feeling 10 times better.
 Along with the penicillin I was told to eat yoghurt, as it was rich in probiotics, and I discovered a wondrous side effect of the yoghurt: exceptionally smooth bowel movements.
 Consumption of Greek yoghurt became a tradition, and the last couple of weeks have been smooth sailing, to say the least.